Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON - The Internal Revenue Service (IRS) was inconsistent in how it processed foreclosure cases and coordinated with local United States Attorneys' Offices (USAO), according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) has adequately planned, implemented, and managed a pilot project to improve taxpayers’ compliance by mailing them informational materials when there is an income discrepancy in their tax return, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.